medhavi27/ASO-Web-App/documents/design-journey.md

 We can also add a filter/search function on the members page so that if the user would like to search for a name, position, year, or major then it'll show up the corresponding data.

 We also added the ability to add blog posts, images to the image gallery, and events.
-We also are going to implement a form to take attendance, which will make the website a comprehensive place to view data and do things for the eboard.
+Every page that dynamically displays data like events and blogs will also have the ability to delete these if you're logged in.

 We also added a form for the audience to be able to suggest an event to eboard that they would like to see happen from the Armenian Organization.